GLGPrograms/ceda-demo/README.md

 The purpose of this demo is mainly to thinker with the hardware of the mentioned computer, since we are reverse-engineering it, and even writing an emulator.

+It also demonstrates some hardware capabilities of the machine, exploits some custom mods, and its build system can be used as a template for new applications in C and assembly.

 This repository is part of the [CEDA project](https://github.com/GLGPrograms/ceda-home) by [Retrofficina GLG Programs](https://retrofficina.glgprograms.it/).

 ## C/ASM calling conventions